Zerg00s/Move-Lists/README.md

 ## Limitations
 - The script is portable.
 There is no need to install any PowerShell modules.
 - Move-Lists script does not migrate data.
 Lists and libraries will be empty.
-- Mac OS or Linux is not supported.
+- macOS and Linux are not supported.
 - Does not require local admin privileges.
 - Requires Read permission on the Source site.
 - Requires Edit permission on the Target site.